 Speaking of vehicles, there are also two booming events which take place at our prestigious regional airport.
 One is the longstanding Fly/In Cruise/In which brings in visitors from far and wide to see historical aircraft and automobiles.
 More recently, a new flavor of car enthusiasm is igniting as Marion, Indiana also hosts the Indy Airstrip Attack featuring high speed racing down the airport’s runway.
-A world record was set in 2017 for the fastest half-mile at 257 miles per hour.
+A world record was set in 2017, then in 2018 for the fastest half-mile at nearly 260 miles per hour.

 Switching gears, Marion is just a few miles south of the historical Battle of the Mississinewa, the first offensive victory of the American army during the War of 1812.
 Busloads of thousands travel to Marion during the “Mississinewa 1812” reenactment weekend which takes place each fall on the very grounds the battle took place over 200 years ago.